ricardopieper/donkey-lang/Freyr VM.md

 Calling convention:
-1 - push argument values to the stack before calling function 2 - call operator stores the return address in the stack as: address of the call operator + 4 bytes 3 - values on the stack after a function call is considered the result
+1 - push argument values to the stack before calling function 2 - call operation stores the return address in the stack as: ${address of the call operator + 4 bytes}
+3 - values on the stack after a function call is considered the result